 "A refreshingly practical point of view," the stranger approved.
 "I like you."

-Amused, Mei felt her lips stretch into a tight smile, but she still wasn't about to let her guard down, as intriguing as the human mage was.
+Amused, Mei felt her lips stretch into a tight smile, but she still wasn't about to let her guard down, for all she was far more inclined to appreciate the human mage than she was her companions.

 "May I ask your name?"